 The title, Trying, comes from my Artist Statement (since 2010), that in turn comes from my text for Faceless Portrait, 2007.

-The exhibition is about the continuation of a variety of struggles in the face of seemingly insurmountable obstacles; it consists of my text (written mostly in spring of 2019) and recycling prints into objects and having them be containers for handmade nature (as we are destroying our environment).
-I made these prints when I was Artist in Residence in the office of Ross Barkan's campaign for state senator - that subsequently turned into a short-lived community space, Solidarity Space, 2018-2019 (see Political Office, 2018-2019).
+The exhibition is about the continuation of a variety of struggles in the face of seemingly insurmountable obstacles, from irrational political actions to a global pandemic.
+The work consists of my text (written mostly in spring of 2019) and recycling prints into objects and having them be containers for handcrafted nature.
+I made these prints when I was Artist in Residence in the office of Ross Barkan's campaign for State Senator (that subsequently turned into a short-lived community space, Solidarity Space, 2018-2019 - see Political Office, 2018-2019).

 "KILL PAIN" is the only text in exhibition that is not my own; I saw it on the window of the El in Chicago, going to a friend's memorial service in January, 2017.
-It reminded me of Buddhist cognitive instructions: starting off with premise of pain and then integrating skills/actions to combat suffering.
+It reminded me of Buddhist cognitive instructions: start off with premise of pain and then integrate skills/actions to combat suffering.

-In addition to making work for the gallery, I also organized a collaboration for the gallery garden with SAFE (assistance to people who are asylum seekers due to gender identity and sexual orientation).
-SAFE asked its community of asylum seekers and asylees to respond with an image to following question: "What does Pride mean to you?"
-I had access to these images (19 total), as well as the text that accompanied some of the submissions, and my role then consisted in converting the files into black & white, enlarge, print, hand color one part of image, make waterproof and install in the Stand4 Gallery Garden.
+In addition to making work for the gallery, I also organized a collaboration for the gallery garden with SAFE (assistance to people who are asylum seekers due to gender identity and sexual orientation) to make a SAFE Asylum Wall.
+SAFE asked its community of asylum seekers and asylees to respond with an image to the following question: "What does Pride mean to you?"
+I had access to these images (19 total), as well as the text that accompanied some of the submissions; I converted the small files into large black & white images that I printed and then hand colored part of each image.